Manufacturing Production Planning — what is it?

 On the other side of the coin is information about workstations and machines:

 - Information about other jobs on the machines

 - Costs related to machines

 - Costs related to workers on the machine

 Besides these two important numbers there is another important output, the work calendar:

 - Bookings of workstations

 - Work orders for workers

-By using computers and software for the number-crunching and scheduling, it is easy to avoid the common pitfalls like over- or underbooking, unrealistic lead times and costing.
+By using computers and scheduling software for number-crunching, it is easy to avoid common pitfalls like over- or underbooking, unrealistic lead times, and costing.
 This is what MRPEasy can do for you, this is what it is made for.